 We teamed up with an awesome local WISP company, Vistabeam, to provide long-range WiFi access to the sites.
 The antennas you see in these deployments are up to 20 miles away from the nearest internet tower!

 Now with all of this the Natural Resources District can see water flow rates every hour rather than once a year!
-The water sensor data can then be forwarded in real-time via Valarm’s APIs (e.g., JSON) to endpoints like the Esri GeoEvent Processor and Operations Dashboard, or graphed on Valarm Tools Cloud as seen below.
+The water sensor data can then be forwarded in real-time via Valarm’s APIs (e.g., JSON) to endpoints like the Esri GeoEvent Processor and Operations Dashboard, or graphed on Tools.Valarm.net as seen below.

 Here are some more photos from these Industrial IoT field deployments in Nebraska, along with explanations of how the installations were done.

-Have a look at a similar water flowmeter deployment where Valarm is monitoring water usage in Southern California.
+Also take a gander at this water flowmeter deployment where Tools.Valarm.net is monitoring water usage in Southern California.

 We can literally monitor anything, anywhere so please don’t hesitate to contact us at Info@Valarm.net if you’ve got any questions.